andrewzm/FRK/README.md

 install.packages("FRK")
 ```

-To install the most recent (development) version, first please install `INLA` from `https://www.r-inla.org/download`, then please load `devtools` and type
+To install the most recent development version, first please install `INLA` from `https://www.r-inla.org/download`, then please load `devtools` and type

 ```r
 install_github("andrewzm/FRK", dependencies = TRUE, build_vignettes = TRUE)
 ```

+A paper introducing the package is available [here](https://www.jstatsoft.org/article/view/v098i04), and a paper detailing the approach in a non-Gaussian setting is available [here](https://arxiv.org/abs/2110.02507).
+If you use `FRK` in your work, please cite it using the information provided by `citation("FRK")`.

-A document containing a description, details on the underlying maths and computations for the EM algorithm (only applicable for Gaussian data), as well as several examples, is available as a vignette titled "FRK_intro".
-Another vignette, "FRK_non-Gaussian", summarises the maths in a non-Gaussian setting, and contains a couple of examples using non-Gaussian data and the newly available plotting methods.
-To access the vignettes, please click on the following links:
+The vignette "FRK_intro" summarises the package, gives details on the EM algorithm that may be employed in a Gaussian setting, and provides several examples.
+Another vignette, "FRK_non-Gaussian", summarises inference in a non-Gaussian setting (where a Laplace approximation is used), and contains examples using non-Gaussian data and the newly available plotting methods.
+To access the vignettes, please click the following links:

 [Introduction to FRK](https://cran.r-project.org/web/packages/FRK/vignettes/FRK_intro.pdf)

 [Tutorial on modelling spatial and spatio-temporal non-Gaussian data with FRK](https://cran.r-project.org/web/packages/FRK/vignettes/FRK_non-Gaussian.pdf)

-A paper with more details is available [here](https://www.jstatsoft.org/article/view/v098i04), and a draft paper detailing the approach in a non-Gaussian setting is available [here](https://arxiv.org/abs/2110.02507).
-A `pkgdown` page is available [here](https://andrewzm.github.io/FRK/).
-If you use `FRK` in your work, please cite it using the information provided by `citation("FRK")`.
+ A `pkgdown` page is also available [here](https://andrewzm.github.io/FRK/).

 Description